-Once the fourth-largest inland water body in the world, the Aral Sea shrank again this past year.
+Once the fourth-largest inland water body in the world, the Aral Sea shrank again in 2013.
 For the first time in modern history, the eastern lobe has completely dried out.

 Use the slider to compare the changes in the Aral Sea to see how water levels have changed between 2000 and 2014.

 NASA Earth Observatory.
 September 26, 2014.
 The Aral Sea Loses Its Eastern Lobe.